Can you spare a few minutes?

 If there is enough cash, the ideal solution is for all debts to be cleared at the point of divorce so that both of you can start again, debt-free.
 Often, however, that will not be possible and a judge will take into account any continuing responsibility you and your ex have for existing debts.
 Where you or your ex borrowed money just for your own benefit, rather than for the benefit of the family, and the amount of debt is reckless, a judge may take that into account too.

 Once you have sorted out your housing needs, then you can look at your other needs.
-These might include money to:
+Next we list some things you may need to pay for.

 In many situations, your different needs and ability to meet those needs may mean that it is not possible for you to share your assets equally.
 The person with the greater need will receive the greater share.
 In many cases the person with the greater need will be the person doing most of the childcare after the divorce.
 Their needs increase and if they cannot work full-time, this reduces their ability to meet those needs themselves.